About The Exhibition

 Melanie Cambridge

 Surrey-based landscape and seascape artist working mainly in oils and gouache, capturing wide skies, coastal light, and atmospheric moods.
-Author of four instructional art books and creator of her own brush and gouache range.
+Author of four instructional art books and creator of his own brush and gouache range.
 Leads workshops and painting holidays across the UK.
-Represented at The Wey Gallery in Godalming; Purley-based studio open by appointment.
+Represented at The Wey Gallery in Godalming, Purley-based studio open by appointment.

 Maggie Penton